mdedwards/slippery-chicken/README.md

 This is slippery-chicken, a Common Lisp and CLOS package for algorithmic composition.

-I use two main branches: 'master' is used only for releases;
-'michael' is used all the time whilst developing so can be seen as the 'bleeding edge'.
-If I've updated something for you, you'll find them in 'michael'.

 slippery chicken outputs sound files, MIDI files, and score files in PDF, Lilypond, and MusicXML formats.
 It also outputs scores in [antescofo~](http://repmus.ircam.fr/antescofo) format for use with Arshia Cont's score